0xPolygon/polygon-docs/docs/zkEVM/specifications/pil/connection-arguments.md

----
-id: connect-arg
-title: Connection Arguments
-sidebar_label: Connection Arguments
-description: This document describes the Connection Arguments and how they are used in Polynomial Identity Language.
+This document describes the Connection Arguments and how they are used in Polynomial Identity Language.
-keywords:
-  - polygon
-  - PIL
-  - zkEVM
-  - connection arguments
-  - Copy Satisfiability
----

-## Copy Satisfiability

 ### Connection Argument